 Ontroerend Goed delivers.
 A surprisingly peaceful way to start the day; a cup of tea, a pastry and a hour long contemplation of the end of the human race.
-People are gone, not to anywhere in particular.
-They just disappear.
+All people are gone.
 The room around us crumbles and everyone present (or not?) is reminded of their own insignificance.
 Imagine a world where time exists only in the changing of the land and buildings, where human constructs hold no real meaning to the creatures of the earth who inherit the land, and where pandas become extinct…. “but nobody cares”.
-For a show hosted predominantly in darkness, the result is incredibly enlightening.
+The show is hosted predominantly in complete darkness and the result is incredibly enlightening.
+Complicite kills it again.

 Pleasance Courtyard.
 14:15 Daily

-In this show, Joe owns the labels that he has ever had thrust upon him.
-Not only does he own them, he wears them.
+In Labels, Joe owns the all the prejudges he has ever had thrust upon him.
+Not only does he own them, he literally wears them.
 The world exists in a constant culture of labelling, and Labels calls us out on it.
-More specifically, he calls out Katie Hopkins, Ed Miliband, Jeremy Clarkson, Donald Trump, David Cameron and Nigel Farage and everyone else we all hate.
+More specifically, he calls out Katie Hopkins, Ed Miliband, Jeremy Clarkson, Donald Trump, David Cameron, Nigel Farage and everyone else we all love to hate.
 The show is personal, hilarious and very real.
 An authentic representation of multicultural Britain through the eyes and life of someone who has experienced it.
 It is important that you go.